Loddon, Norfolk

 What Are the Schools Like in Loddon?

 Loddon Primary Academy on Kittens Lane provides primary education for the town and surrounding villages, with good Ofsted ratings and a community-minded approach.
-Loddon is also home to Langley School, an independent day and boarding school in a impressive 110-acre parkland setting on the edge of town, offering education from Reception through to sixth form.
+Loddon is also home to Langley School, an independent day and boarding school set in 110 acres of parkland on the edge of town, teaching from Reception through to sixth form.

 How Easy Is It to Get Around Loddon?

 Loddon connects to Norwich via the A146, with the drive taking approximately 25 minutes.
-The route is relatively straightforward and less congested than many of the city’s northern and western approaches.
+It is one road nearly all the way, without the queueing that marks the city’s northern and western approaches.
 The A146 also connects south to Beccles and Lowestoft for those commuting towards the Suffolk coast.

 Public transport is limited to modest bus services, making a car essential.
 Norwich railway station provides onward rail connections, accessible within 25 to 30 minutes by car.
-The town’s riverside location means boat travel is a genuine option during summer months, you can navigate the Chet to the Yare and on towards Norwich or the Broads.
+The town’s riverside location means boat travel is a genuine option during summer months, you can take a boat down the Chet to the Yare and on towards Norwich or the Broads.

 What Is Day-to-Day Life Like in Loddon?